Beware of fake lookalike websites replicating ComBank Digital!

 Commercial Bank

-The bank emphasizes that its internal systems are secure, and that this fraud occurred because customers unknowingly provided their confidential information to external parties.
-However, some media outlets are continuously trying to portray this as a fraud committed by commercial banks, and it is stated that the Criminal Investigation Department is questioning bank officials regarding this fraud and is working to convince them that this was a fraud committed within the bank.
+However, some media outlets are continuously trying to portray the situation as a fraud committed by commercial banks, and it is stated that the Criminal Investigation Department is questioning bank officials regarding this fraud and is working to convince them that this fraud was committed within the bank.

 The bank also said it took steps to recover as much money as possible for customers who fell victim to these scams, informed the public, notified the Criminal Investigation Department and the Computer Emergency Response Team, and worked to remove the fake website.